Vacation Time Plus Water

 Additionally, we want to show you how demonstrating an awareness of the environment, as well as your pet’s overall personality and condition, can help keep your furry companions healthy and safe.

 - Don’t leave your dogs unsupervised any time you’re around the water.
-Whether you’re at the lake or the beach or just playing around the back yard pool, keep your pets close to you while they’re in the water so that you can easily grab hold should anything unforeseen happen.
+Keep your pets close to you while they’re in the water so that you can easily grab hold should anything unforeseen happen.

-- Fence off your back yard swimming pool so that your dogs can’t wander around and accidentally fall in or decide to go swimming when you’re not watching.
-If you can’t put up a fence, install alarms that go off when someone goes in the water.
+- Fence off your back yard swimming pool so that your dogs can’t accidentally fall in or go swimming when you’re not watching.
 Keep a cover on your pool at all times when it is not in use.

 - Check the temperature of any body of water before allowing your pup to jump in.
 In very cold water, hypothermia can set in before your dog even begins to feel it.